OpenPrograms/OpenPrograms.ru/libvector/README.md

 --> 4
 ```

-All methods create a new vector instead of overriding the old one.
+All methods create a new vector instead of modifying the old one.

 ### Arithmetic operations
 ```lua